TianyouLiuSky/Game_programming_project/README.md

     - Reference: https://pixabay.com/sound-effects/cat-meow-297927/
   - Added ambient rain sound in Level 3 to enhance environmental immersion.
     - Reference: https://soundcloud.com/naturesoundsjp/sayama-rain-1
-  - Proposed future development ideas (not implemented in this build):
-    - [List your proposed future features here if you'd like — e.g., more levels, battery system, power-ups, etc.]

 ---

 ## Instructions for Testing the Project